makersacademy/rps-challenge/README.md

 - Feature testing and unit testing to achieve comprehensive test coverage
 - Use of MVC principles to achieve skinny controllers and views, with logic extracted to the model
 - Using class instance variable to store my game's and players' state, and before filters, to elegantly pass objects between routes in the controller
-- Using CSS stylesheets to
+- Applying the OOD principles from weeks 1 and 2

-Given unlimited time, there's a few things I would do to extend the application:
+With unlimited time, there's a few things I would do to extend the application:
 - Create an optional 2 player mode which players can select at the start of the game
 - Upgrade the game to Rock Paper Scissors Lizard Spock
 - Create a score counter to keep track of the score
 - I may implement these features in the coming weeks if I have time!

-Key take-aways
+Key takeaways
-- I feel that a big part of building an extendable web app is understanding and applying MVC correctly
+- Understanding and applying MVC correctly feels like an important factor in successfully building an extendable web app
-- CSS can be a slow process (at least when you're new to it)!
+- CSS can be a slow process (at least when you're new to it!)
 But it's a great feeling when it all comes together
-- It's been a week of building web apps and even though they've fairly basic so far, I'm still pleased with the progress I've made in 7 days
+- It's been a week of building web apps and even though they've been fairly basic so far, it feels like great progress in 7 days
-- However I'm definitely looking forward to learning how to jazz them up a bit more!
+- Looking forward to learning how to build more sophisticated and impressive web apps!
 Bring on week 4